 For foreign entrepreneurs who are attending innovation boot-camps or incubators in Ireland, a 12-month immigration permission is granted to them.
-During this time, the entrepreneurs are able to prepare a STEP application and thus provide migrant entrepreneurs with an identifiable route to move from being a start-up into the realization phase of their business.
+During this time, the entrepreneurs are able to prepare a STEP application and thus provide migrant entrepreneurs with an identifiable route to move from being a start-up into the realisation phase of their business.
 What’s more, the 12 month period is also granted to non-EEA students who were pursuing advanced STEM – Science, Technology, Engineering as well as mathematics – degrees in the country and want to prepare a STEP application.
 The STEP program doesn’t apply to catering, retail, personal services or any other business of that sort.
 The reason being, these types of businesses are known to have no job creation targets, especially given the fact that they may take some time before they are off the ground.

 As a foreign investor, you definitely will need information on a number of issues, such as legal and tax requirements.
 So, visit as many sites as possible and ensure that you gather as much information as you possibly can on the Irish legal structure and tax requirements.

 If you are not from the European Economic Area (EEA) or Switzerland, there are a number of residence rights that you must fulfil for you to live in Ireland.
 These residence rights are granted by the Department of Justice and Equality in Ireland, where they put a special stamp on your passport.
 This stamp is commonly known as a residence stamp.
 If the permission to remain is granted, then your passport is endorsed with a certificate of registration.
 And it’s only after this - plus other determining circumstances governing your presence in Ireland – that your family will be able to join you in the country.